danielc6754/firstGameProject/README.md

 # firstGameProject
-Using C++ and Allegro library to learn game dev
+Using C++, Visual Studio, and Allegro library to learn game dev

+Disclaimer
+The original image file was found online.
+I do NOT own the rights to the image being used.